 Since 2019, Kathryn Wilson has partnered with CarbonClick, a New Zealand founded and run company, offering businesses opportunities to reduce their carbon emissions through offsetting projects.
 Through our partnership with CarbonClick, 300+ customers have offset their purchases customers through projects such as reforestation of natural forests and high impact clean energy projects.

 To increase our effort in reducing emissions, in 2021 we will be donating $10 of every pair of our KIND collection shoes sold to CarbonClick to help restore and protect New Zealand forests.
 The donation will be made towards the Kaikoura project, helping to conserve and replant 99 hectares of lush native forest, helping to increase biodiversity and drawing down carbon.

 The production of footwear leads to waste at all stages of the supply chain, from leather and fabric offcuts in the factory, to packaging waste once our beautiful shoes have arrived with our customers.

-We have started to take meaningful action on the areas we can control as a business, such as our packaging and our own operations, and are now working with our partners to measure and eliminate waste in our supply chain.
+We have taken meaningful action on the areas we can control as a business, such as our packaging and our own operations, and are now working with our partners to measure and eliminate waste in our supply chain.

 Samples are a necessary part of our design process.
 These are made to ensure the materials and fit of our products stands up to our quality expectations.
-However, we are often left with many samples at the end of the season, and to help divert these from landfill, we sell these through our quarterly sample sales, or donate to our charity partners, such as Women’s Refuge.
+All samples that remain at the end of the season are sold through our quarterly sample sales, or donated to our charity partners, such as NZ Women’s Refuge.